shamusmurphy/shamus-quartz/content/index.md

 ## My Focus

 My primary academic interests lie in [[Cybersecurity]], [[Data Privacy]], and [[Cryptography]].
-With individuals submitted more and more of their data (knowingly and unknowingly) online, I want to be apart of the force that strives to protect users while making sure they understand what is happening to their data.
+With individuals submitting more and more of their data (knowingly and unknowingly) online, I want to be apart of the force that strives to protect users while making sure they understand what is happening to their data.

 > ### Future Research: Differential Privacy
 > Next semester, I will be working as an undergraduate research assistant with Associate Professor Joe Near researching various topics pertaining to differential privacy.

 ## Current Project: [[Differentially Diagnosed]]
 In this project, I took a medical dataset off of Kaggle to train a neural network to determine diabetes diagnosis in patients.
 Implementing differential privacy, I compare different values of epsilon and observe the trade-offs between privacy and utility.
-I am now reshaping my model architecture as well as perfoming more in-depth analysis.
+I am now reshaping my model architecture as well as performing more in-depth analysis.

 ## My Life Outside of Academia